Alden Knipe: Big Ten membership

 A controversial tie in Iowa's last game against Northwestern was the only blemish on the 1900 season.
 Every member of the Iowa team except Griffith had creamed potatoes the day before the game, and Griffith was the only member of the team without severe stomach cramps the night before the game.
 Rumor has it that the hotel chef had a wager on the game.
 Iowa scored a first half touchdown against the Wildcats, but Northwestern scored a late field goal, and Iowa settled for the 5–5 tie.
 That was still good enough to salvage a tie for the league title with Minnesota in Iowa's first year in the conference.

 Knipe, who was appointed Iowa's first director of music in 1901, put on another performance of The Mikado in the off-season.
 Only three starters returned in 1901, but arguably Iowa's best player, Clyde Williams, was one of them and was named team captain.
 The Hawkeyes won their first three games of the season before preparing to play fellow 1900 conference champion, Minnesota.
 25 minutes before the game, Williams was told he was ineligible to play, because he had played professional summer baseball.
 A deflated Hawkeye team lost to Minnesota, 16–0, losing their first game and yielding their first touchdown in 23 games.
 Iowa had a 6–3 record in 1901.

 Knipe had a large, early influence on Iowa athletics.
-He served as Iowa's coach for track and cross country from 1899–1902, and he was Iowa's first baseball coach from 1900 to 1901.
+He served as Iowa's coach for track and cross country from 1899 to 1902, and he was Iowa's first baseball coach from 1900 to 1901.
 In addition to serving as Iowa's director of music and Iowa's director of athletics, he is the only person in the history of the university to coach four separate sports (football, track, baseball, and cross country) simultaneously.